glo-mccollough/glo-mccollough/README.md

-👋 Hi, I’m Glo!
+Hello,
 ==============

-Born in NY, grew up in CA, and currently living in the Pacific North West.
-Tree's are awesome!

-- 👀 I’m interested in Technical Product/Project Management/Ownership.
-I've been a Project Manager for over a decade.
-I'm happiest in client facing roles.
-- 🌱 I’m currently continuing my targeted qualifier certification courses as well as steering the boat of my own business.
-- 💞️ I’m looking to collaborate with creatives, out of the box thinkers, and amazing product developers.
-- 📫 How to reach me glo.lamden.mccollough@gmail.com

 My career experience does not define me as a person.
 It adds to my uniqueness and style.
-I live each day to learn, collaborate, create something from nothing, teach, lead and follow. ~ Glo
+I live each day to learn, collaborate, and create something meaningful. ~ Glo

 Current and former titles have included...
 ================